Special Educational Needs and Disability (SEND) Information Report

-In July, Year 6 parents will be invited to attend an evening meeting to discuss transition and Year 6 pupils are invited to spend a day with us to familiarise themselves with their new school.
+In July, Year 6 parents will be invited to attend an evening meeting to discuss transition.

-In Year 9 and throughout Key Stage 4, GCSE option and career advice is offered by Mrs J. Lynn and the local colleges are visited.
+In Year 9 and throughout Key Stage 4, GCSE option and career advice is available and the local colleges are visited.
 The Learning Support staff liaise with the local colleges in the summer term regarding support that SEN pupils may be need in the future.
 This includes access arrangements that have been put in place for exams.

 Where can I find the local authority’s ‘local offer’?

 The Hampshire County Council website has details of all the providers in the local area. www.hants.gov.uk